 Students are required to take CW 200A Poetry and CW 201A Short Story, and CW204A Creative Nonfiction at Eckerd College.

 For a minor in Creative Writing students take five courses which bear the CW designation.
 Three must be Eckerd College courses, and two CW courses must be 300 level or higher.
 A Literature course may be substituted for one of these courses.

-Students wishing to double major in creative writing and literature must take ten literature courses and fulfill all other requirements for both majors.
+Students wishing to double major in creative writing and literature must take nine literature courses and fulfill all other requirements for both majors.
 Literature courses taken for a major in literature may be counted for a minor in creative writing.